Easy-to-read medicine information about cefaclor – what it is, how to take cefaclor safely and possible side effects.

 What is cefaclor?

-- The usual dose of cefaclor is 1 capsule (250 mg) three times a day.
+- The usual dose of cefaclor in adults is 1 capsule (250 mg) 3 times a day.

-- Depending on the type of infection, your doctor will advise you on how long to take cefaclor for (usually 5 to 10 days).
+- Your doctor will advise you how long to take cefaclor for (usually 5 to 7 days, but can be up to 10 days).

 - Always take your cefaclor exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much cefaclor to take, how often to take it, and any special instructions.

 How to take cefaclor

 - Capsule: swallow your capsule with a glass of water.

 - Liquid: shake the medicine well.
 Measure the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacy.
 Do not use a kitchen spoon as it will not give you the right amount.
 Read more: tips on how to give medicines to babies and children.

 - Cefaclor is usually given 3 times a day.
 Try to space the doses evenly throughout the day such as the first thing in the morning, early afternoon and at bedtime.
 Ideally, these times should be at least 4 hours apart.

 - You can take cefaclor with or without food.